happypeter/githome/wiki.md

 - drywell
   - build with bricks https://www.bilibili.com/video/BV13t4y1Q7pW
     - only need concrete for the top https://www.bilibili.com/video/BV1Bg4y1q7NZ
-  - use stones around the drain https://youtu.be/SzwRYma7W4c?t=128
+  - use gravels around the drain https://youtu.be/SzwRYma7W4c?t=128
   - this is the really professional dry well https://youtu.be/SzwRYma7W4c?t=175
   - you can build a dry well with just small stones https://youtu.be/AcIZtWarDuk?t=356
   - input hole: 97cm deep, output hole(drain): 100cm deep(ground to hole center)